RobinNagpal/fuel-token-track-docs/03_smart_contract.md

         .write(storage.total_supply.read() - amount);

     let b256_addr = target.into();
-    let identity: Identity = Identity::Address(Address::from(b256_addr)); // Casting Address to Identity
+    let identity: Identity = Identity::Address(Address::from(b256_addr));
-    // Access the target's balance (or initialize it to 0 if it doesn't exist) let mut target_balance = storage.balances.get(identity).try_read().unwrap_or(0);
+    // Access the target's balance or initialize it to 0 if it doesn't exist let mut target_balance = storage.balances.get(identity).try_read().unwrap_or(0);

-    // Ensure sufficient balance before burning
+    // Check sufficient balance before burning
     assert(target_balance >= amount);

     // Update the target's balance after burning target_balance -= amount;

-    // Store the updated balance back in the storage map storage.balances.insert(identity, target_balance);
+    // Update the storage with the new balance storage.balances.insert(identity, target_balance);
 }
 ```

-As we can see, the function takes two arguments:
+The function takes two parameters:

-- **target (Address):** This parameter identifies the address from which tokens will be burned.
-Think of it as the source account whose token balance will be reduced.
+- **target (Address)**: The address from which tokens will be burned.
-- **amount (u64):** This value specifies the quantity of tokens to be burned.
-It defines how many tokens will be removed from the total supply and the target address's balance.
+- **amount (u64)**: The quantity of tokens to burn.

-Let's break down the steps involved when we call the `burn_from_address` function:
+Steps involved in the `burn_from_address` function:

-1. **Total Supply Update:** Similar to minting, burning also affects the total supply.
-The function starts by reading the current total supply stored in the contract and deducting the amount to be burnt.
+1. **Update Total Supply**: It decreases the total supply by the amount to be burned.
-2. **Balance Check and Update:** Before burning, the function performs a safety check.
-It ensures that the target address has enough balance to cover the specified amount for burning.
-If sufficient balance exists, the function proceeds to deduct the amount from the target's balance.
+2. **Check and Update Balance**: Ensures the target has sufficient balance, then deducts the burned amount.
-3. **Storage Update:** Finally, the contract diligently updates its records.
-It stores the updated total supply, reflecting the burned tokens, and the target address's balance, which now has the reduced amount.
+3. **Record Updates**: Updates the storage with the decreased total supply and new balance.

-Building upon the `burn_from_address` function, the `burn_From_contract` function allows us to burn tokens from a contract residing on the Fuel network.
+Similarly, the `burn_from_contract` function enables token burning from a contract on the Fuel network.

-### Transferring Tokens to Address
+### Transferring Tokens to Addresses

-Token transfers are fundamental operations that enable users to move our tokens between their wallets or accounts on the Fuel network.
-This function facilitates these transfers, acting as a bridge between user addresses.
+Token transfers are essential operations that allow users to move tokens between wallets or accounts on the Fuel network.
+This function makes these transfers possible, acting as a bridge between user addresses.

 Here's a snippet of the `transfer_coins_to_address` function to illustrate its core components: